G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/DynamoDB.md

     </summary>

 - Use query expression (default)
-- Use AWS scan (тула формирует кверю за тебя)
+- Use AWS scan (Scan will form a query for you)

 </details>
 <br>